MyceliaNetwork/quark.js/README.md

 [Authentication providers](#authentication-providers) for a list of the providers we currently support.

-`domain` - The domain quark.js will send a user to upon checkout.
+`domain` - The domain quark-checkout will send a user to upon checkout.
 In the future, we expect larger services might want to self-host their own checkout pages.

 `notify` - An object containing the Principal ID as a string and the name of the canister method as a string.